Emergency Ambulance Service (“EAS”) has been a respected leader in the delivery of Mobile Healthcare in the Southland for more than 45 years.

 If you are in need of SCT transport, please feel free to turn to EAS.

-Our Communications Center is staffed 24 hours a day, seven days a week with experienced dispatcher’s certified as Emergency Telecommunicator’s (“ETC”) and Advanced Emergency Medical Dispatcher’s (“AEMD”) by the National Academies of Emergency Dispatch.
+Our Communications Center is staffed 24 hours a day, seven days a week with experienced dispatcher’s certified as California Emergency Medical Technician’s or Emergency Telecommunicator’s (“ETC”) or Advanced Emergency Medical Dispatcher’s (“AEMD”) by the National Academies of Emergency Dispatch.

 These well-trained individuals answer all calls received and are able to immediately assist you.
 Should a medical emergency be present at the time of your call, our staff will be able to help you over the phone.
 They will locate your call and dispatch the local fire service agency and if appropriate, our nearest ambulance to your location using our computer aided dispatching system.